Skip to main content

 Climate And Weather

-Sør-Spitsbergen experiences a harsh Arctic climate characterized by long, dark winters and cool summers with 24-hour daylight.
-Average summer temperatures range from 3-7°C (37-45°F), while winter temperatures can plummet to -30°C (-22°F).
+Sør-Spitsbergen experiences a harsh High Arctic climate characterized by long, dark winters and cool summers with 24-hour daylight.
+Average summer temperatures range from 3–7°C (37–45°F), while winter temperatures can drop to approximately –30°C (–22°F).
 The region receives relatively little precipitation, technically qualifying as a polar desert, though snow and ice are permanent features of the landscape.
 Weather conditions can change rapidly, with strong winds and fog being common occurrences that visitors should be prepared for.

 Human History